3.11.14.40 Serious failures & penalties

 Refusing or failing to accept a suitable job offer

-A job seeker who refuses or fails to commence a suitable job without a reasonable excuse may have an 8 week non-payment penalty imposed.
-Before imposing an 8 week non-payment penalty for refusing an offer of a suitable job the decision maker must consider carefully whether or not the work was suitable and, if it was suitable, if the job seeker had a reasonable excuse for refusing it (see 3.11.1.20 for the definition of unsuitable work).
+A participant who refuses or fails to commence a suitable job without a reasonable excuse may have an 8-week non-payment penalty imposed.
+Before imposing an 8-week non-payment penalty for refusing an offer of a suitable job the decision maker must consider carefully whether or not the work was suitable and, if it was suitable, if the participant had a reasonable excuse for refusing it (see 3.11.1.20 for the definition of unsuitable work).

-A job seeker who is a principal carer parent or who has a partial capacity to work is not subject to this penalty if the work they do not accept or commence is more than 15 hours per week.
+A participant who is a principal carer parent or who has a partial capacity to work is not subject to this penalty if the work they do not accept or commence is more than 15 hours per week.

 Persistent non-compliance

-Services Australia must undertake a CCA before determining if a job seeker has persistently failed to comply with their mutual obligation requirements.
+Services Australia must undertake a CCA (3.11.14.70) before determining if a participant has persistently failed to comply with their mutual obligation requirements.

-A number of matters, set out in the Social Security (Administration) (Persistent Non-compliance) (Employment) Determination 2015 (No. 1), assist decision makers in deciding whether a job seeker has been persistently non-compliant.
+A number of matters, set out in the Social Security (Administration) (Persistent Non-compliance) Determination 2025, assist decision makers in deciding if a participant has been persistently non-compliant and whether the decision maker should therefore find that the participant has committed a serious failure for persistent non-compliance.
 However, decision makers should consider all relevant information, including matters not mentioned in the determination.

-The decision maker cannot decide that a job seeker has been persistently non-compliant unless:
+The decision maker cannot decide that a participant has been persistently non-compliant unless:

-- they have taken into account the findings of the job seeker's most recent CCA
+- they have taken into account the findings of the participant's most recent CCA

-- the job seeker has incurred 3 or more connection, non-attendance, reconnection or NSNP failures in the 6 months before the CCA or since the end of the last serious failure period applied due to persistent non-compliance, whichever is the later
+- the participant has incurred 3 or more connection, non-attendance, reconnection or NSNP failures in the 6 months before the CCA or since the end of the last serious failure period applied due to persistent non-compliance, whichever is the later

 - they have taken into account the failures referred to above and considered whether they demonstrate a pattern of non-compliance, rather than a single instance of non-compliance, and

-- they have considered the extent to which the job seeker has otherwise complied with their mutual obligation requirements during the 6 months preceding their last CCA or, if shorter, the period since the end of their last serious failure period for persistent non-compliance.
+- they have considered the extent to which the participant has otherwise complied with their mutual obligation requirements during the 6 months preceding their last CCA or, if shorter, the period since the end of their last serious failure period for persistent non-compliance.

 The term 'persistent' has its ordinary meaning.
-The non-compliance does not need to be total - a job seeker may be persistently non-compliant over a period despite complying with some of their mutual obligation requirements over that period.
-Equally, if the job seeker's record indicates that they are genuine in their efforts to find work, despite instances of non-compliance, the decision maker may find that they have not been persistently non-compliant.
-It is particularly important to consider the job seeker's overall compliance record if their CCA has been automatically triggered by failures that could be considered a single instance of non-compliance.
+The non-compliance does not need to be total - a participant may be persistently non-compliant over a period despite complying with some of their mutual obligation requirements over that period.
+Equally, if the participant's record indicates that they are genuine in their efforts to find work, despite instances of non-compliance, the decision maker may find that they have not been persistently non-compliant.
+In other words, when determining if a participant was persistently non-compliant, a decision maker can decide that some of the matters listed above are not relevant for a particular case.
+It is particularly important to consider the participant's overall compliance record if their CCA has been automatically triggered by failures that could be considered a single instance of non-compliance.

-In considering if a job seeker's non-compliance has been persistent, Services Australia can only take into account failures within the job seeker's control that were committed intentionally, recklessly or negligently.
+In determining if a participant's non-compliance has been persistent, and that a serious failure has occurred as a result of this persistent non-compliance, Services Australia cannot take into account failures that are outside the participant's control.
+For failures within a participant's control, they can only take into account failures that were committed intentionally, recklessly or negligently.

 Serious failure penalties